andres-martin/printf/README.md

 int _printf(const char *format, ...)
 ```
 ## Description
-Prints **ARGUMENTS** according to **FORMAT** especified, returns the numbers of characters printed on success, If an output throws an error a negative value is returned.
+Prints **ARGUMENTS** according to **FORMAT** especified, returns the total of characters printed on success, If an output throws an error a negative value is returned instead.

 ## Usage